cancel

 User interface of the 'Simply Ask - Sample ECommerce' dashboard in the Sisense data analytics tool.
 A central search bar at the top allows users to 'Ask a question about your data.'
 Below the search bar is a large icon with a plus symbol, inviting users to ask questions about dashboard data.
 On the right, there is a list of 'Available fields' categorized under Commerce, Category, Country, and Formulas, with individual fields like Brand ID, Amount, Age Range, and Revenue.
 A 'Done' button is highlighted at the bottom.User interface of the 'Simply Ask - Sample ECommerce' dashboard in the Sisense data analytics tool.
 A central search bar at the top allows users to 'Ask a question about your data.'
 Below the search bar is a large icon with a plus symbol, inviting users to ask questions about dashboard data.
 On the right, there is a list of 'Available fields' categorized under Commerce, Category, Country, and Formulas, with individual fields like Brand ID, Amount, Age Range, and Revenue.
 A 'Done' button is highlighted at the bottom.

 A previously published article discussed how to customize Simply Ask NLQ-generated widgets using scripting, providing multiple examples of basic modifications and more detail on the basic mechanics of scripting Simply Ask widgets.
-This article will share a more complex example to show how widgets can be complex: programmatically adding currency symbols to specific data columns in pivot table widgets generated by Simply Ask.
+This article will share a more complex example to show how NLQ widgets can be customized in more complex conditional ways, in this example: programmatically adding currency symbols to specific data columns in pivot table widgets generated by Simply Ask.

 Enhancing NLQ Widgets with Currency Symbols